datastax/pulsar-jms/README.md

 Currently, the implementation of Message Selectors is based on Apache ActiveMQ® Java client classes, imported as dependency, Apache ActiveMQ is Apache 2 licensed.

-## Global registry of subscription names
+## Global registry of subscription names and of clientIds

 The JMS specifications require a subscription name, together with the clientId, to be globally unique in the system, but in Pulsar the subscription name is defined in the scope of the Topic, so you can use the same subscription name on two different topics, referring to district entities.